This page describes the OS configuration management service and guest policies.

 dev-instance with a label

-color=red, then the service would have conflicting policies.
-To mitigate this
+color=red, this results in conflicting policies.
+To mitigate

 policy B from being created.